ivansg44/biof-501-project/README.md

 [2009_swine_flu]: https://en.wikipedia.org/wiki/2009_swine_flu_pandemic

-The objective of this pipeline is to provide a visual summary of mutations across various H1N1 genomes, to determine if we can visually observe a unique pattern of mutations that distinguishes the Russian and swine flu genomes from non-pandemic H1N1 genomes.
+The objective of this pipeline is to provide a visual summary of mutations across various H1N1 genomes.
+We hypothesize that through such a summary, we will be able visually observe a unique pattern of mutations that distinguishes the Russian and swine flu genomes from non-pandemic H1N1 genomes.
 If such a pattern is easily identifiable upon visual inspection, we could use this pipeline to assess the pandemic potential of future H1N1 outbreaks.

 ## How it works